ivmai/bdwgc/doc/gcinterface.md

 The following describes the standard C interface to the garbage collector.
 It is not a complete definition of the interface.
 It describes only the most commonly used functionality, approximately in decreasing order of frequency of use.
+This somewhat duplicates the information in `gc.man` file.
 The full interface is described in `gc.h` file.

 Clients should include `gc.h` (i.e., not `gc_config_macros.h`,
 `gc_pthread_redirects.h`, `gc_version.h`).
 In the case of multi-threaded code,